 On March 7, 2017 the City of Fort Lauderdale amended the regulations collectively known as Neighborhood Design Criteria Revisions (NDCR).
-These changes go into effect on June 4, 2017 and affect submissions for cluster, townhouse and duplex projects.
-Changes also affect submissions for some accessory uses as well as paving and drainage permits.
+These code changes went into effect on June 4, 2017 and affect development plans for cluster, townhouse and duplex residential projects.
+Changes also affect application for certain accessory uses, as well as paving and drainage permits.

 The specific changes are separated out and listed below:

 The City’s zoning code was initially developed in the 1950’s, and fundamental regulations for residential development such as density, building size, setbacks, parking and landscaping standards have generally remained the same.
 In the past decade, there has been a consistent dialogue about whether the current code successfully addresses characteristics that continue to enhance Fort Lauderdale neighborhoods.
 There has been concern that the current code has become outdated and overly complex and has not evolved with the economic realities and design goals of the City and its neighbors.

 In 2008, the Council of Fort Lauderdale Civic Association’s Ad Hoc Code Reform Committee made a presentation to the City Commission summarizing these concerns and providing recommendations for revised code regulations.
 At that time the City’s Consultant, Winter & Associates, helped the City study the zoning code and made recommended zoning code changes to address these concerns.
 From the Council’s initial effort, a series of community meetings took place centered on specific topics related to zoning, design and development.
 This public input laid the foundation for a set of proposed modifications to the City’s residential zoning code.